Averaging plus Learning Models and Their Asymptotics: Introduction

-Economists also have many models of learning \cite{Sobel2000EconomistsMO}.
+There are many models of noisy learning \cite{acemoglu2011opinion, blondel2005convergence, lebaron2001builder, masuda2017random, mueller2013general, Sobel2000EconomistsMO, sobkowicz2020whither}.
 Depending on the question, different paradigms have been put forth.
-Our objective is learning and so we aim to use aspects of both game theory and dynamical systems.
-Difficulties in Bayesian environments mean the Degroot model has become a workhorse for social learning \cite{banerjee2019naive}.
+Our objective is learning and so we aim to use aspects of both social learning theory and dynamical systems.
+Difficulties in Bayesian environments mean the DeGroot model has become a workhorse for social learning \cite{banerjee2019naive, Sobel2000EconomistsMO}.
 It offers a way forward for tractable models that can relax simple assumptions.
 Research using this framework is still active.
-In our setting, a group of traders observe quotes of others and incorporate an average of previous round quotes.
-The departure from standard Degroot learning comes from the fact that not only are the agents learning but they are getting feedback from an external source on the true consensus value.
+In our setting, a group of traders observe quotes of others and incorporate an average of the previous quotes.
+The stark departure from standard DeGroot learning comes from the fact that not only are the agents averaging but they are getting imperfect feedback from an external/internal source on the true consensus value.
 To our knowledge, the setting of these types of consensus models to trading is new.
-We use the framework of \cite{vaidya2018learning} as the base case for our models.
-Consider
+We use the framework of \cite{vaidya2018learning, vaidya2020learning} as the base case for our models, generalizing these models in the form

+where $X_t$ is the vector of previous beliefs of $n$ agents at time $t$ and $f_{i,t},g_{i,t}$ determine the dynamic for the $i$th agent.
+We treat the case where $f$ is linear and $g$ could be allowed to be non-linear.
+To keep things simple we will discuss in the introduction the full linear case given by

 which in the matrix form reads